matteo14c/CorGAT/Documentation/source/index.rst

 and

 **Chiara M, Zambelli F, Tangaro MA, Mandreoli P, Horner DS, Pesole G. CorGAT: a tool for the functional annotation of SARS-CoV-2 genomes.
-Under peer review**
+Under Peer review**

 If you find any issue with the software, please contact `me <mailto:matteo.chiara@unimi.it>`_, or report it  on `github <https://github.com/matteo14c/CorGAT/issues>`_.